 First Trimester Screening was developed largely through the work of the Fetal Medicine Centre, London, UK and the pioneering ideas of Professor Kypros Nicolaides.
 Since 1990, Nicolaides has been targeting research towards the early detection of genetic syndromes, in methods which involve examining the baby at an early stage in its development (the end of the first trimester, or 11-14 weeks).
-Since its inception, new discoveries have been added to the original finding of Nuchal Translucency (NT), and now provide the highest detection rates of any genetic screening tool.
+Since its inception, new discoveries have been added to the original finding of Nuchal Translucency (NT).

-The combination of all six provides a 96% likelihood of detection, with a 3% risk of a falsely positive result.
+The combination of all six, in conjunction with maternal age, provides a 96% likelihood of detection, with a 3% chance of a falsely positive result.
 Full fetal anatomy is also reviewed for major defects.

 PE screening uses a combination of maternal risk factors, blood pressure measurements, ultrasound and blood test markers to predict the risk of pre-term PE in a pregnancy.
 Women identified at high risk for PE are recommended to take prophylactic aspirin to reduce their risks.
 PE screening includes:

 - MAP – Mean Arterial Pressure (mother’s blood pressure)

 - PlGF – Placental Growth Factor (protein in mother’s blood)